scalawithcats/scala-with-cats/src/pages/monads/index.md

 **Futures**

-`Future` is a monad that sequences computations without worrying that they are asynchronous:
+`Future` is a monad that sequences computations without worrying that they may be asynchronous:

 ```scala mdoc:silent
 import scala.concurrent.Future